 What is a Google Knowledge Panel?

-Searching for prominent “entities” – think of major, well-known companies – will sometimes include the Google Knowledge Panel on the right side of the screen next to the search results.
-Information on the panel can include details such as a short description, images, important dates, social media channels, and the location of the brand’s headquarters.
-Keep in mind that the information in each panel can vary depending on the brand.
+Searching for prominent “entities” – think of major, well-known companies – on Google will sometimes include the Knowledge Panel on the right side of the screen next to the organic search results.
+Information on the panel can include a short description, images, important dates, social media channels, and the location of the brand’s headquarters.

 How to Get A Google Knowledge Panel

 If your brand does appear then you can claim it as your own, but you’ll need to be verified as an “authorized representative for the entity.”
-To get verified and claim your knowledge panel:
+To start the process and claim your knowledge panel:

 - Create a Google account if you don’t have one to use.